latchbio/latch/docs/source/basics/latch_develop_example.md

 ## Exercise

-As an exercise, you are welcome to continue and debug the final three tasks of the whole workflow.
-The solution of a working workflow is provided in the `good-wf` folder for reference.
+As an optional exercise, continue debugging the workflow's final three tasks.
+The debugged workflow code is provided in the `good-wf` folder for reference.

 ---